projectsesame/sesame/design/external-authorization-design.md

 }

 // ExtensionServiceStatus should follow the pattern being established in [#2642][10].
-// This field will updated by Contour. type ExtensionServiceStatus struct {
+// This field will updated by Sesame. type ExtensionServiceStatus struct {
 	Conditions []Condition `json:"conditions"`
 }